 Software that helps you produce HDR images can be expensive.
 But there are some free alternatives.
 Here are the best free HDR software solutions we could find out there.

 What Is HDR?

 HDR is an acronym for High-Dynamic-Range imaging.
 Dynamic range refers to the range of light between shadows to highlights.
-Images with a high dynamic range have very bright areas and very dark areas.
+Images with a high dynamic range have detailed highlights and shadows.

 Cameras are limited in their dynamic range.
 This means that you cannot expose for the highlights and shadows at the same time.
 One of them will suffer.

 Exposing for highlights will make your shadows too dark.
 And exposing for the shadows will make your highlights too bright.
 It’s not possible to get the settings just right in one image.